 What is blister packaging?

-Blister packaging is a term for many types of pre-formed plastic packaging, comprised of PET (polyethylene terephtalate) or PVC (polyvinyl chloride) plastic, with a thermo-formed cavity or pocket, created to protect a variety of consumer goods in industries such as pharmaceuticals, electronics and toys.
-Blister packs can protect products against many external factors, including humidity, contamination, tampering and, with the correct plastic composition, even UV light.
-The overall cost of packaging can also be significantly reduced as blister packaging eliminates the need for additional cartons.
+Blister packaging encompasses various pre-formed plastic packaging types, typically made of PET (polyethylene terephthalate) or PVC (polyvinyl chloride) plastic, featuring a thermo-formed cavity or pocket.
+This packaging is designed to safeguard diverse consumer goods in industries such as pharmaceuticals, electronics, and toys.
+Blister packs offer protection against various external factors, including humidity, contamination, tampering, and, with the appropriate plastic composition, even UV light.
+Additionally, blister packaging can significantly reduce overall packaging costs by eliminating the need for extra cartons.

 What challenges do manufacturers face when coding onto blister packaging?

-- Product handling – For coding onto the correct areas, products must be presented to the printhead in a consistent and controlled format.
+- Product handling – To ensure accurate coding in the designated areas, products need to be presented to the printhead in a standardized and controlled manner.

 What solutions are available to manufacturers looking to print on blister packs?